Guide to 5 Types of Salesforce Architects

 Salesforce Solution Architect vs. Technical Architect

-These two roles work closely as they share common interests.
-Below, you’ll find the main differences in terms of where they focus with Salesforce (the multi-component solutions inside Salesforce), data going between systems, and user experience.
+The two roles work closely together because they have common interests.
+Below you’ll find the main differences highlighted, in terms of where they focus with Salesforce (the multi-component solutions inside Salesforce), data going between systems, and user experience.

 Solution Architects | Technical Architects | |